mccsssk2/Human-Sinoatrial-Node-Anatomical-Model/README.md

 * originalSAN.vtk

-This is the original SAN anatomy as segmented from histology.
+This is the original SAN anatomy as segmented from histology by Chandler et al.

 * humanSAN_geometry2.vtk